Khaulat/khaulat.github.io/_posts/2020-07-14-Deep Q-Networks(DQN).md

 ## Future Improvements

-The algorithm used has been able to learn well, however, it can still been improved;
+The algorithm used has been able to learn well, however, it can still be improved;

 - **Prioritized Experience Replay**: Instead of selecting experiences at random to learn from the replay buffer, we can prioritize the experiences we select based on those that move us closer to the rewards.

 - **Rainbow**: This algorithm combines all the improvements over the original DQN paper.
-Using this algorithm for the model would definately result in a better result.
+Using this algorithm for the model would definitely result in a better result.

 ## References